Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Wrist trick**

-    Simple and martial melee weapons without the thrown property can be treated as if they have the thrown property.
+    Simple and martial melee weapons without the :weapon-prop-thrown: **Thrown** property can be treated as if they have the :weapon-prop-thrown: **Thrown** property.
 One-handed weapons have a range of 20/60, while two-handed weapons have a range of 15/30.

 - **Extended aim**

-    Weapons that naturally have the thrown property increase their range by +20/+40.
+    Weapons that naturally have the :weapon-prop-thrown: **Thrown** property increase their range by +20/+40.

 - **Boomerang**

-    When you miss with a thrown weapon attack using a light weapon, the weapon immediately flies back into your grasp.
+    When you miss with a :weapon-prop-thrown: **Thrown** weapon attack using a :weapon-prop-light: **Light** weapon, the weapon immediately flies back into your grasp.

 ### Titan Hunter
 *1st-level Feat*